|Title||Parallel Device-Independent Quantum Key Distribution|

 |Authors||Jain, R, Miller, C, Shi, Y|

-A prominent application of quantum cryptography is the distribution of cryptographic keys with unconditional security.
-Recently, such security was extended by Vazirani and Vidick (Physical Review Letters, 113, 140501, 2014) to the device-independent (DI) scenario, where the users do not need to trust the integrity of the underlying quantum devices.
+A prominent application of quantum cryptography is the distribution of cryptographic keys that are provably secure.
+Such security proofs were extended by Vazirani and Vidick ( Physical Review Letters , 113, 140501, 2014) to the device-independent (DI) scenario, where the users do not need to trust the integrity of the underlying quantum devices.
 The protocols analyzed by them and by subsequent authors all require a sequential execution of N multiplayer games, where N is the security parameter.
-In this work, we prove unconditional security of a protocol where all games are executed in parallel.
-Our result further reduces the requirements for QKD (allowing for arbitrary information leakage within each players' lab) and opens the door to more efficient implementation.
+In this work, we prove the security of a protocol where all games are executed in parallel.
+Besides decreasing the number of time-steps necessary for key generation, this result reduces the security requirements for DI-QKD by allowing arbitrary information leakage of each user’s inputs within his or her lab.
 To the best of our knowledge, this is the first parallel security proof for a fully device-independent QKD protocol.
 Our protocol tolerates a constant level of device imprecision and achieves a linear key rate.